tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/07_invocation_and_bytecode.md

         }
     }

-If we look at the bytecode, the thing to notice is that an instance of the anonymous class is newed up.
+If we look at the bytecode, the thing to notice is that an instance of the anonymous class is newed up at line 6.
 The #2 refers to a lookup, the result of which is shown in the comment.
-So it uses the `new` opcode with whatever is at #2 in the constant pool, this happens to be the class anonymous class.
+So it uses the `new` opcode with whatever is at #2 in the constant pool, this happens to be the anonymous class `Example$1`.

-{lang="text"}
+{lang="java", line-numbers="on"}
       void example() throws java.lang.InterruptedException;
         descriptor: ()V
         flags:
         Code:
           stack=3, locals=1, args_size=1
-             0: new           #2  // class Example1$1 <- **class is instantiated here**
+             0: new           #2  // class Example1$1
              3: dup
              4: aload_0
-             5: invokespecial #3  // Method Example1$1."<init>":(Ljdk8/byte_code/Example1;)V
+             5: invokespecial #3  // Method Example1$1."<init>":(LExample1;)V
-             8: invokestatic  #4  // Method WaitFor.waitFor:(Ljdk8/byte_code/Condition;)V
+             8: invokestatic  #4  // Method WaitFor.waitFor:(LCondition;)V
             11: return
           LineNumberTable:
             line 10: 0